bcgov/action-deployer-openshift/README.md

 The DeploymentConfig API has been [deprecated by Red Hat](https://access.redhat.com/articles/7041372).
 If this action is used to deploy a template containing DeploymentConfig objects, it will provide an error message and exit.

-## Post Rollout Commands
+## Parameters

-Post rollout commands have been deprecated.
+The parameters `delete_completed` and `post_rollout` are deprecated.
 This functionality is better served by our [bcgov/action-oc-runner](https://github.com/bcgov/action-oc-runner) action.

 # Troubleshooting